uuPink/Three-body-problem-simulator/README.md

 ----------------------
+Three-body problem simulator

 Inspired by (and original simulation code retrieved from) https://github.com/jman4162/Three-Body-Problem-Simulator
 ----------------------

-This is a three-body problem simulator which runs simulations in bulk, saving the trajectories to a .h5-file and metadata to a .parquet-file.
+This is a three-body problem simulator made in Python which runs simulations with SciPy in bulk, saving the trajectories to a .h5-file and metadata to a .parquet-file.

 Simulations are mainly ran in bulk with a variation of intial-values to later analyse correlations between variable and system lifespan.